 After Jesse died, Fannie went to Illinois to help run her sisters’ root beer stand, cooking and baking pies for the patrons.
 They served steak burgers, soft drinks, and malts to the delight of everyone.
 The drive-in service was unique and cutting edge for this hip age.
 Although the Winstead family had originally lived in Smithton, as did Benjamin Roy Klein, Fannie wanted to return to Missouri.
 They decide to come Sedalia and purchase a prime block in Sedalia at the southwest corner of Broadway and Ohio Streets.
 In the summer of 1940, my father, Benjamin Eads Klein, and his sister, Joyce, applied for a job at the new drive-in just two blocks from their apartment.
 No doubt, Grandma Klein was very protective of where her children worked and watch over.
 She must have been reassured by Fannie’s leadership.
 I have no idea how long my father and aunt worked there, but they had a great time.

-Just a brief bio of the painting just in case your are interested.
+Just a brief bio of my painting, “Eddie’s” (just in case you’re interested)!
 While I was taking photos of the family apartments, I took photos of Eddie’s Drive-in before they took out the old counter service and stools.
 I had lived during all my years in Sedalia at the drive-in, waiting in line in front of the grill, wanting the best made-to-order burger in the whole world!
-This was before BS, before Sonic!, and I remember my dad and aunt.
+This was before BS (before Sonic!) and I remember my dad and aunt.
 I loved their burger experiences.
 There was nothing like it anywhere, even today.
 It eventually closed and sold.
 An Urgent Care building was erected on the same location.

-The first show “Eddie’s” was in was a big one, “The San Diego Watercolor Society International Exhibition,” Grossmont College Art Gallery, El Cajon, Clifornia, September 2-29, 1986.
+The first show “Eddie’s” was in was a big one “The San Diego Watercolor Society International Exhibition” Grossmont College Art Gallery, El Cajon, California, September 2-29, 1986.
 Jury of Selection: William D. Gorman and Katherine Chang Liu; Juror of Awards: Joan Irving Brandt.

-The next show was “The Arizona Artists Guild Spring Membership Juried Exhibition,” Valley Bank Center, Phoenix, Arizona, April 26-May2, 1987.
+“Eddie’s” next show was “The Arizona Artists Guild Spring Membership Juried Exhibition” Valley Bank Center, Phoenix, Arizona, April 26 – May 2, 1987.
 Jury: Stephen Delair and Jason Williamson.
 The painting was really picking up speed!